shubhamd99/full_android/README.md

 On another note, KAPT needs to have access to Java generated stubs to modify the program input based on annotations.
 This stage happens after all the symbols in the program (such as types) are completely resolved.
 This stage takes 30% of the compiler time and can be costly.

 Kotlin Symbol Processing (KSP) is an API that you can use to develop lightweight compiler plugins.

+## Animatable

+Animatable is a value holder that can animate the value as it is changed via animateTo.
+This is the API backing up the implementation of animate*AsState.
+It ensures consistent continuation and mutual exclusiveness, meaning that the value change is always continuous and any ongoing animation will be canceled.

+## LaunchedEffect (Side-effects in Compose)

+To call suspend functions safely from inside a composable, use the LaunchedEffect composable.
+When LaunchedEffect enters the Composition, it launches a coroutine with the block of code passed as a parameter.
+The coroutine will be cancelled if LaunchedEffect leaves the composition.